Improving Trawl Selectivity under the Landing Obligation: Selectivity Survey on board the RV Emma Bardán

 The CASELEM project will generate technical and scientific evidence to:

-Overall, the results will help strengthen the scientific basis for regulatory decision-making, support technological innovation within the fleet, and improve the balance between marine ecosystem conservation and the economic viability of the fisheries sector.
+Overall, the results will help strengthen the scientific basis for regulatory decision-making, support technological innovation in the fleet, and improve the balance between marine ecosystem conservation and the economic viability of the fishing sector.

 Study on Selectivity and Semi-Pelagic Doors in the Bottom Trawl Fleet of the Bay of Biscay – 2025